harrisonlab/bioinformatics_tools/Feature_annotation/README.md

 . ~/.profile # Refresh your profile
 ```

-Proteins that were predicted to contain signal peptides were identified using the following commands:
+Proteins that were predicted to contain signal peptides were identified using signalP

 ```bash
 for Strain in Strain1 Strain2 Strain3; do # Add your strains name